A little bit about osteopathy

 What can osteopaths treat?

 While osteopaths are probably best known for treating back pain, osteopathy can potentially help with a lot of other conditions as well, including: neck pain, migraines (and some other types of headache), joint pain (including arthritis pain), nerve pain, sports injuries, muscle spasms or cramp, sciatica, lumbago, many cases of frozen shoulder or tennis/golfer’s elbow and of course general aches and pains.
-Generally speaking, if it hurts we can take a look at it for you, and you can be confident that if it isn’t suitable for osteopathy treatment we will give you the advice you need on where to go instead.
+Generally speaking, if it hurts I can take a look at it for you, and you can be confident that if it isn’t suitable for osteopathic treatment I will give you the advice you need on obtaining appropriate treatment elsewhere.

 Is osteopathy suitable for my problem?

-Please contact us and we will be happy to speak to you to find out whether we think we can help.
+Please contact me and I will be happy to speak to you to find out whether I may be able to help.